 This course covers details on the development of maritime weather patterns and systems.
 The contents include atmosphere, atmospheric pressure, wind, cloud, precipitation, visibility, frontal systems, ocean currents, depressions and storms.
 Students will make weather observations from instruments, record and report on weather conditions.

+IMPORTANT NOTE: This course will be delivered in an ONLINE FORMAT.
 Required Textbook: Reeds Marine Meteorology by M. Cornish and E.Ives.
 Students may purchase the textbook at the BCIT Burnaby campus bookstore or online at www.bcitbookstore.ca.
 An Environment Canada Manual (ECM) will be provided in class.
 Note: For the issuance of Transport Canada Training certificates by the school, a Transport Canada, Candidate Document Number (CDN#) will be required.
 Contact Transport Canada, Marine Safety for further information.

 Upon successful completion of this course, the student will be able to: